 4. Be creative with how you eat your vegetables.

-Lots of types of food (Asian food, for instance) don’t have much gluten in them in most cases.
-Gluten free doesn’t mean salads only, or that you can’t be full after your meal.
+Lots of types of food (Asian food, for instance) don’t typically have much gluten in them.
+Gluten-free doesn’t mean salads only, or that you can’t be full after your meal.
 But it might mean you’ve got to be a little more creative with what your meals look like.
 If you usually eat a pasta of some sort with your vegetables, try eating rice instead.

 5. You can feel full.